khafni/khafni/README.md

 ## 🚀 About Me

-- 💼 I'm currently working as a Software Engineer at CGI, a leading consulting firm, where I'm actively involved in developing cutting-edge solutions using Java, Node.js, and Angular.
+- 💼 I'm currently working as a Software Engineer at CGI, a leading IT consulting firm, where I'm actively involved in developing cutting-edge solutions using Java, Node.js, and Angular.

 - 🎓 I have a strong educational foundation from my time at 1337 programming school, where I honed my problem-solving and programming skills.